tomdw/java-modules-context-boot/README.md

 - uses Spring as automatic modules or spring boot with the starter
 - build and run using jdk11 on the modulepath
+- Use jdk 11.0.11 or higher because of bug in jdk in earlier versions https://bugs.openjdk.java.net/browse/JDK-8241770.

 ## Maven Dependency